Error063/artemis/readme.md

 A network service emulator for games running SEGA'S ALL.NET service, and similar.

 # Supported games
 Games listed below have been tested and confirmed working.
-Only game versions older then the current one in active use in arcades (n-0) or current game versions older then a year (y-1) are supported.
+Only game versions older then the version currently active in arcades, or games versions that have not recieved a major update in over one year, are supported.
 + Chunithm
     + All versions up to New!!
 Plus